Raven logo

 Check the working copy, not the export.

-A polished export is helpful, but it is still a snapshot.
-The stronger test is whether your current notes are already in a format other tools can read.
+A polished export is useful, but it is still a snapshot.
+The real test is whether the notes you are working from right now are already in a format other tools can open.

 Files give other tools something to open.

-Claude and Cursor do not need a special notes database when the notes are Markdown files.
-They need folder access.
+Claude, Codex, and Cursor do not need a special notes database when the notes are Markdown files.
+Raven Companion adds a safer path for Raven-aware edits.

 A terminal test.